mmlabox/pose_estimator/README.md

 While running, you can access the video stream in a browser at localhost:5000 or through the IP-address of your device followed by the port number (:5000).

-FUN FACT: You may need to restart the app sometimes if your'e not seeing any pose prints in the terminal.
+FUN FACT: You may need to restart the app sometimes if your'e not seeing any dataframe prints in the terminal.
+This *may* have been fixed now, though.

 #### To close the app